raspberrypilearning/scratch-led-game/en/step_2.md

 --- collapse ---
 ---
-Title: I want to know more
+title: I want to know more
 ---

 Adding the resistor to your circuit reduces the **electrical current** passing through the circuit; this will protect the LED from burning out.